Dental Assistant School in Cookeville, TN

 Does this sound like the career for you?
 If so, then look no further than Genesis Career College’s Dental Assistant Program.
-Our program is just 36-weeks long and provides students the certification and training needed to begin their career.
+Our program is just 36-weeks long and provides students the training needed to begin their career.

 The Genesis dental assistant school—which is always enrolling new students—includes instruction in anatomy, pharmacology, oral healthcare, restorative techniques, and medical office procedures, among others.
 Dental assistant training in the classroom is reinforced with an externship, which provides students valuable experience working with patients at a dental office.
 Real-life experience in the dental field gives our students the opportunity to make connections within their field and help them determine which practice they may want to begin their new career as a dental assistant.
 Each local Genesis campus is a resource for new employees for the surrounding community’s businesses and organizations.
-Over the years, Genesis has established externship sites and job placements with local dentist’s offices and dental health groups near our campuses in South Atlanta and Cookeville.
+Over the years, Genesis has established externship sites and job placements with local dentist’s offices and dental health groups near our campus in Cookeville.

-For opportunities in Cookeville, Tennessee, Atlanta, Georiga and beyond, Genesis’ fully accredited 36-week dental assistant school provides graduates with the tools and training they need to succeed in their new career path.
+For opportunities in Cookeville, Tennessee, and beyond, Genesis’ fully accredited 36-week dental assistant school provides graduates with the tools and training they need to succeed in their new career path.
 To learn more about dental assistant training, click below to fill out the form and an advisor will be in touch.

-Certification as a dental assistant allows you to work in:
+Training as a dental assistant allows you to work in:

 As you look into your new career as a Dental Assistant, be sure to research some of the real-life details of your new trade such as job outlook, self-employment opportunities, earning potential in your chosen career track and details of your new work environment.
-We recommend to you the resources of the Bureau of Labor Statisticsand the Department of Labor’s O-Net, where all this information can be found and more.
+We recommend to you the resources of the Bureau of Labor Statistics and the Department of Labor’s O-Net, where all this information can be found and more.